dpage/rm2gh/README.md

 # rh2gh - Redmine to Github Issue Migrator

+**NOTE:** this was built for the sole purpose of migrating the pgAdmin 4 Redmine project at https://redmine.postgresql.org/projects/dave-test to Github.
+It's entirely possible^Wprobable that there is some project-specific code in here!

 This is a WIP tool for migrating issues from Redmine to Github.

 It will iterate through the issues on a Redmine project, and migrate them to